elboaf/Mooncaller/README.md

 effectiveHeal = (baseHeal + healingPower × 0.80) × irMod × gnMod
 ```

 Walks R1→R12, picks the lowest rank whose effective heal covers the deficit.
 For tanks, the deficit is inflated by up to 1.20× to anticipate incoming damage.
 Mana gate steps down if a rank is unaffordable.
+Disabled ranks are skipped.

 During clearcasting (Omen of Clarity), always uses max rank at no cost.